The Art and Science of the Performing Voice Conference

 A 10th anniversary reception celebration will be held at Walker Ames Room in Kane Hall on the UW campus, a short walk from Alder Hall where the conference is held.
 Join us for a buffet, drinks (cash bar available) and music performed by conference registrants from 5:00-7:00 p.m.
 Friday, April 25.
 Tickets are only $15.
 Please come celebrate with us!

-*Due to limited seating, the conference reception is exclusively available to conference registrants.
+*Due to limited seating, the conference reception and buffet is exclusively available to conference registrants.
 We kindly ask that you only purchase a ticket for the reception if you are certain you can attend.
 Thank you for your understanding as we aim to accommodate all registrants who wish to participate.

 Transportation